 Then, lay the brick in the pavement pattern shown in the demo-picture above.
 When you are done laying the bricks, it is time to secure them in position and get that finished look by pouring fine silicate sand into the joints and a bot more sand on top of your garden path pavers.
 With a broom, sweep the sand into joints.
 “Tamp the surface periodically.” recommends BH&G. When the joints are nearly full, sweep off excess sand and dampen the filled joints.”

 And that’s it, folks.
-DIY garden walkway installation made easy.
+How to Pave a Garden Path made easy.

 Note: This is actually 1 of 3 different garden path presented by that fav website of mine: Better Homes * Gardens.